PowerShell/SecretManagement/Docs/DesignDoc.md

     )

     # Perform optional work to extension vault before it is unregistered
+    [TestStore]::RunUnregisterCleanup()
 }
 ```

-This module script implements the five functions, as cmdlets, required by SecretManagement.
+This module script implements the five required functions, as cmdlets.
-It also implements an optional function that is called during vault extension un-registration.
+It also implements an optional `Unregister-SecretVault` function that is called during vault extension un-registration.

-The Set-Secret, Remove-Secret, Test-SecretVault cmdlets write a boolean to the pipeline on return, indicating success.
+It also implements an optional function `Set-SecretInfo` function that sets secret metadata to a specific secret in the vault.

+The `Set-Secret`, `Set-SecretInfo`, `Remove-Secret`, `Unregister-SecretVault` functions do not write any data to the pipeline, i.e., they do not return any data.

-The Get-Secret cmdlet writes the retrieved secret value to the output pipeline on return, or null if no secret was found.
+The `Get-Secret` cmdlet writes the retrieved secret value to the output pipeline on return, or null if no secret was found.
 It should write an error only if an abnormal condition occurs.

-The Get-SecretInfo cmdlet writes an array of [Microsoft.PowerShell.SecretManagement.SecretInformation] type objects to the output pipeline or an empty array if no matches were found.
+The `Get-SecretInfo` cmdlet writes an array of [Microsoft.PowerShell.SecretManagement.SecretInformation] type objects to the output pipeline or an empty array if no matches were found.

-The Test-SecretVault cmdlet should write all errors that occur during the test.
+The `Test-SecretVault` cmdlet should write all errors that occur during the test.
 But only a single true/false boolean should be written the the output pipeline indicating success.

 In general, these cmdlets should write to the error stream only for abnormal conditions that prevent successful completion.